FAQ's about Stewardship

 10. Is my pledge confidential?

 Yes.
-Only Mother Shelley and Treasurer will have access to the amount of your pledge.
+Only Mother Shelley, the Treasurer, and the Bookkeeper will have access to the amount of your pledge.

 11. Are my contributions tax-deductible?